-4 Evaluation and Comparison
+4. Evaluation and Comparison

-Our claim of evaluation is that this model will approximate human judgments of blame and perform better than other potential approaches.
+Our claim of evaluation is that this model will better predict human judgments of responsibility and blame than other potential approaches.
 Here, we report the results of an experiment comparing our model and three computational alternatives to human data.